Anuradhapura Central College: Sports School

 The school features an athletic academy aligned with the "sports school" concept implemented in certain remote central colleges to nurture rural talent.
 It offers boarding and meals to young athletes from the Anuradhapura District, with students admitted at age 13 based on their sports achievements.

 The school consistently excels in district-level and provincial-level tournaments and proceed talents to all-island games.
 In 2023, it secured the championship title at the North-Central Provincial School Games, further solidifying its reputation as a dominant force in the region.
 In 2019, the athletics team secured the Boys’ Championship trophy at the North-Central Provincial Sports Meet.
-The school also organizes an annual inter-house track-and-field tournament.
+The school also organises an annual inter-house track-and-field tournament.

 Houses

-The students are divided in to four houses, which are named after four great arahant theros.
+The students are divided in to four houses, which are named after four notable arahant theros.
 An annual track-and-field tournament among these houses is held during the first term of the academic year.